selenandic/ms-beevision/README.md

 Example
 1)	I have provided an example workfile.
 2)  It includes “y” and 45 independent variables that will be used in forecasting.
 3)  You can use this workfile and the code to see how the code works and how the results are reported.
+If you choose to report the performances of 5 best variables,  is defined as scalar nbrbest=5 in the code, your final screen should look like this: